Wealthy GOP rival pounds Menendez with ethics charges in N.J. Senate contest

 Hugin has seized on that finding, pounding his opponent in TV ads on ethics as well as on unfounded allegations that he hired underage prostitutes during trips to the Dominican Republic.
 (Menendez has denied the accusations and several news outlets fact checking the claims found no evidence to support them.)

-Menendez, who is 63, has hit back hard at Hugin with his own negative ads about Hugin's time as a big pharmaceutical executive at Celgene Corp.
-The Democrat has also sought to staple the Republican to Trump.
+Menendez, 63, has hit back hard at Hugin with his own negative ads about Hugin's time as chief executive of Celgene, and he has also sought to staple Hugin to Trump.

 But Menendez just hasn't been able to keep up with Hugin's spending.
 Hugin lent his campaign $24 million of his own money, and as of Sept.
 30, had already spent about $23 million, according to FEC filings, largely on television ads.
 In comparison, Menendez raised about $11 million and, as of Sept.
 30, had spent about $7 million, according to filings.
 Last week, a major Democratic super PAC, Senate Majority PAC, said it would spend $3 million to boost Menendez to help make up the difference.